benoitdupont/benoitdupont.github.io/_posts/2019-12-21-start-your-java-career.markdown

  are now plain old relational databases (Oracle, PostgreSQL, ...) but also NoSQL databases (MongoDB, Cassandra, Neo4j, ...) that also need to be considered
  * Java libraries and frameworks that interact Database interaction: JDBC, ORM/JPA (Hibernate)
- * Testing: at least JUnit, and if you want more, AssertJ and Mockito
+ * Testing: at least JUnit, and if you want more, Testing Driven Development, AssertJ and Mockito
- * Linux, because your server will run on Linux, knowing how to read logs, user permission, basic shell script, ... is always handy
+ * Linux, because your server will most probably run on Linux, knowing how to read logs, user permission, basic shell script, ... is always handy.
- * Cloud, IaaS, PaaS, Docker, ... : usually applications don't live anymore on a simple server but on the Cloud, you need at least to know the basicsd
+ * Cloud, IaaS, PaaS, Docker, ... : usually applications don't live anymore on a simple server but on the Cloud, you need at least to know the basics
- * Webservices: SOAP and Rest
+ * SOAP and Rest webservices
  * UI technologies: it's hard here to suggest one, I would say try to keep up with the most used currently on a worlwide scale.
  According to https://hotframeworks.com/, it's React and Angular
  * Messaging: I suggest at least the basics of JMS (Java Messaging System)
- * Batches: Spring Batch is a major actor here
+ * Batches: Spring Batch is one of the major actors here
  * Git: Yes it's better than SVN, and yes it's complicated but it's worth it !
  * CI/CD: The concepts of continuous integration and continuous development are really important to grasp when you not only develop code, but need to ship it into production.
- *  Use static code analysis tools like Sonar in order to detect your mistakes (don't hesiste to read the rules that it implement).

 # Know your Java

 You don't usually use all the features of Java.
 But the more you know, the better, as you'll be able to have the right tool or information to tackle the many difficulties of development.

 After several years of Java development, I got the opportunity to be certified in Java.
-I read the excellent book SCJP Sun Certified Programmer for Java 5 Study Guide (Exam 310-055) from Katherine Sierra and Bert Bates which was excellent.
+I read the excellent book SCJP Sun Certified Programmer for Java 5 Study Guide (Exam 310-055) from Katherine Sierra and Bert Bates which very instructive.

-(To be confirmed), read the most recent the book _OCA: Oracle Certified Associate Java SE 8 Programmer I Study Guide: Exam 1Z0-808_
+(TODO confirm this) Read the most recent the book _OCA: Oracle Certified Associate Java SE 8 Programmer I Study Guide:
-, and if you've got the opportunity, do get certified !
+Exam 1Z0-808_, and if you've got the opportunity, do get certified !

 Follow Java actuality by reading blogs and magazines like the [Java Magazine][https://blogs.oracle.com/javamagazine] or the [stack overflow blog/newsletter][https://stackoverflow.blog/newsletter] Watch conferences one the subject, usually all the talks are freely available on youtube, like Devoxx, SpringOne, ...

+Use static code analysis tools like Sonar in order to detect the mistakes in your code, and don't hesitate to read the rules used used to detect defects.

 # At your job
 _It's hard to not quote all the pragmatic programmer stuff, I'll try to highlight the most important for me_